 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the effect of many homeowners deciding to list their home for sale -- which may be a significant decision, but it is not always so.
 Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been declining significantly over the past year -- and are now 27% lower than they were one year ago.
+Inventory levels have been declining significantly over the past year -- and are now 20% lower than they were one year ago.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of single family homes for sale has decreased by 23% over the past year, while the number of townhouses, duplexes and condos for sale has decreased by a startling 40% over the past year!
-All we can hope is that these inventory levels will start to climb again (??) at some point -- maybe in the Spring!?!
-There are many buyers in our local market who are anxious to buy, but not finding many properties that they would like to purchase.
+The number of single family homes for sale has decreased by 22% over the past year, while the number of townhouses, duplexes and condos for sale has decreased by 14% over the past year.
+We are now starting to see inventory levels rise a bit as we head into the Spring market.
+Hopefully these increases, even if they are slight, will help buyers have more options as they look to make a home purchase this Spring or Summer.

-Inventory levels have been falling in both the City and County over the past two years, with a 24% and 28% decline in each region, respectively.
-Of note -- while there are approximately twice as many home sales in the County than in the City -- there are more than three times as many homes for sale in the County than in the City.
+Inventory levels have been falling in both the City and County over the past two years, though the 25% decline seen in the County is a dramatic decline as compared to the rather minor 2% decline in the City during the same timeframe.
+Of note -- while there are approximately twice as many home sales in the County than in the

+City -- there are more than three times as many homes for sale in the County than in the City.
 As such, the low inventory is much more of an issue in the City right now if we look at both sellers (supply) and buyers (demand).
-I would like to say that we should see inventory levels start to increase again next Spring, but that does not seem to be a certainty given trends over the past year.